mhadam/snowplow.wiki-fork/GCP:-Setting-up-the-Scala-Stream-Collector.md

 [[images/gcloud/gcloud-instance-template2.png]]

 - Click "Create"
+- Add a Firewall rule as described above (if you haven't already)

 ###### via command-line
 Here's the command-line equivalent for the options selected by performing the steps above: